Main funding principles

 Allowance can also be paid as adjusted adult education allowance to an applicant whose periods of study leave last less than two months or who studies part-time on the basis of a study leave agreement made with the employer.
 The absence from work due to studies must last a total of at least 43 days.
 The adjusted adult education allowance shall be applied for in retrospect each calendar month.
 The amount of allowance paid will be affected by the income earned during the month.
 The maximum allowance period is 15 months.

-The Social Insurance Institution of Finland (Kela) grants the government guarantee for student loans to those receiving adult education allowance.
+Kela grants the government guarantee for student loans to those receiving adult education allowance.
 The requirement for receiving the government loan guarantee is for the student to receive adult education allowance for a consecutive period of at least 8 weeks.
-The Social Insurance Institution receives notification of adult education subsidies granted direct from the Employment Fund.
+The Social Insurance Institution receives notification of adult education subsidies granted directly from the Employment Fund.
 Students’ income or property does not affect their eligibility for a loan, but some benefits may prevent them from being granted the loan guarantee.

 The same criteria apply to private adult education institutions as to their public counterparts in adult education funded by the Ministry of Education and Culture.
 Companies’ in-service training is generally provided and financed by employers.
 In addition, there are enterprises providing education and training at market prices for both individuals and companies.
 These are mostly controlled through consumer protection measures.